Wednesday, 28 January 2015

 6 - Close the doors; job's done.

-This really does sound just like a recipe.
+Does this really does sound like a recipe?

 Of course it does!